 Can you see from this wide-ranging list of photography examples how juxtaposition helps improve photography and visual art?
 It does the same for spicing up text, speech, poetry, and literature — and even everyday life!
 I hope you see now why this literary concept is one of my favorites.

 Did you enjoy this journey of juxtaposition examples around the world?
 What were your favorite photos and realizations?
+Are you noticing juxtaposition in artwork and the world around you more now?
 Do you still have remaining questions about this fascinating word?
 Do share!